Brandman Style Guide for Writing

 ombudsman.
 The person employed by the university to investigate and attempt to mediate and resolve complaints against it by students.
 Students are encouraged to contact their academic advisors, campus directors o

 online.
 Capitalize if used to refer specifically to the Brandman campus.
 He receives academic advising through the Online campus.
 Lowercase in general use: She takes classes online.
 Brandman is a leader in online innovation.
+Fully online is not hyphenated.

 One Stop.
 The name of the program that gives Brandman students a single contact for working through financial and other administrative issues within the university.
 One Stop specialists (colloquially called One Stops, but do not use that in writing) work closely with academic advisors who handle academic issues for students.
 Every student should have a One Stop specialist and an academic advisor.
 Both are assigned by campuses, including the Online campus.